-So, I trained as a massage therapist and ultimately as an orthopedic manual therapist in the most effective approach I've found for brilliantly unwinding muscle tension and restriction: the Hendrickson Method.
+So I trained as a massage therapist, and ultimately as an orthopedic manual therapist in the most effective approach I've found for effectively unwinding muscle tension and restriction: the Hendrickson Method.
 I developed combo sessions of what I then termed (a little clunkily) OrthoPilates, so that first we could release key areas to get those tight inhibitors out of the way, and then we could so much more effectively target key muscles for strengthening via Pilates.

 And it worked!
 It was so much more effective, and clients would leave the studio so much happier: more elongated where they'd needed release and stronger where they needed to strengthen.
 As always, I'd give a few exercises as an optional 'home practice' to help each client sustain those changes.

 But I began to notice that regardless, the next time they came in, even as they reported unprecedented overall improvement, they'd also recount some version of many of the same complaints.
-That crick in the neck here, the wrist pain thingy there, still a bit of that same low back pain upon waking.
-The OrthoPilates approach was better, but it still wasn't doing everything we needed it to do in terms of bringing ease and joy into daily movement (and thus, well, life).
+That crick in the neck here, the knee pain thingy there, still a bit of that same old low back pain.
+The OrthoPilates approach was better, but it still wasn't doing everything we needed it to do in terms of bringing reliable ease and joy into daily movement (and thus, well, life).

 So my clients and I began to spend more and more time during our sessions unearthing and analyzing what they were doing in their day-to-day lives.
 (Side-note: right about here was where we changed the model to 80-minute sessions.)
 And we started to more purposefully incorporate practicing all of those things in better alignment (what in Pilates or dance, we might call 'neutral' or 'natural' alignment).
-Right around that time was when I (needed a retreat and took myself off to Esalen where I) wandered into my first workshop with Jean Couch teaching her Balance Method of alignment, as based on the principles of Noelle Perez's notable Aplomb work in Paris.
-I was immediately drawn to its simple, clear principles and the call for daily practice in the every-ness of our lives -- all towards incremental, lasting changes in how we align and use our bodies.
+Right around that time was when I (needed a retreat and took myself off to Esalen where I) wandered into a workshop on natural alignment taught by Jean Couch and Jenn Sherer as based Noëlle Perez's notable Aplomb work in Paris.
+I was immediately drawn to its simple, clear principles for understanding and re-establishing healthy foundational alignment, and quickly signed up for further Aplomb-based classes and teacher trainings.

-And thus I found the third leg of what I was to call (ding!)
-Body ReMap: to complement the essential release component that had to precede any effective attempt at strengthening, an equally non-negotiable alignment component to seal those changes in.
-And to begin to reverse what for most of us is decades of body posture and usage habits that tend to lead inexorably to our individual pain-and-woe patterns as we get older.
+And thus I found the third element of what I was to call Body ReMAP: to complement the essential release component that had to precede any effective attempt at strengthening, an equally non-negotiable alignment component to seal those changes in.
+And to begin to reverse what for most of us amounts to decades of poor body posture and usage habits that tend to lead us each inexorably to our individual set of pain-and-woe complaints.

-And over time and very many sessions with clients, I have found that no single fitness approach to be as effective as the 'tripod approach' encapsulated in a Body ReMap session, the singularly powerful combination of: 1) release, 2) align, (and then and only then) 3) strengthen.
-(And then.
-Practice, practice, practice.)
+Over time and very many sessions with clients, I have found that no single fitness approach to be as effective as the 'trio approach' encapsulated in a Body ReMAP session, the singularly powerful combination of: 1) release, 2) align, (and then and only then) 3) strengthen.
+(And then, practice practice practice the improved natural alignment.)

-To get the body moving well, and to keep it that way, we need all three legs of the tripod in conjunction, in each movement session or physical undertaking we might choose.
-And as each supports the other, new habits build and the cycle starts to spin the other direction: we become more aligned, which makes for a 'naturally' more released body, which in turn allows the body to strengthen in day to day life in the ways it specifically needs the most.
+To get the body moving well, and to keep it that way, we need all three legs of the tripod in conjunction, in each movement session or physical activity we undertake.
+And as each supports the other, new habits build and the cycle starts to spin the other direction: we become more aligned, which makes for a 'naturally' more released body, which in turn allows the body to strengthen in day-to-day life in the ways it specifically needs the most.

-Because the work is so specific to each body, I teach Body ReMap mainly in an individual remote coaching model.
-The remote model means I can help a wide reach of people, and my clients like that it's work you can do from wherever (super handy for today's world and for simplifying too-busy lives).
+Because the work is so specific to each body, I teach Body ReMAP mainly in an individual coaching model, remotely or live.
+The remote model means I can help a much wider reach of people around the globe (thanks, pandemic!), as well as often providing a better scheduling fit for clients' lives in this frequently complicated and too-busy world.

-It is also true that as we practice the BodyReMap principles, it becomes more and more of a self-regulating practice.
+You will find that as one practices the BodyReMAP principles of release, alignment and strengthening, it becomes more and more of a self-regulating practice.
 (Read: you start to do it unconsciously.)
 And this is how we most effectively cycle out of pain.
 Or restriction.
 Or repeated injury.
 Or body crankiness.
 That kind of change is most effectively found in the daily living of new habits and strengths.